Victor Matson

-Childhood and Youth
+Matson studied landscape and marine painting with Jack Wilkinson Smith and William T. McDermitt; print making with Frank Geritz; and etching with Trude Hanscom.

+Early life and education

 Matson was born and grew up in Salt Lake City, part of the large community of people of Scandinavian descent that had immigrated in the era of Mormon settlement in the 19th century.
-He was an excellent student and apparently attended military school and learned to fly as a young man.
-He graduated from the University of Utah with a degree in mechanical engineering.
+He attended military school and learned to fly as a young man.

+He graduated from the University of Utah with a bachelor of science degree in mechanical engineering.
 Also interested in art, he studied drawing, perspective and rendering while at college.
 Matson moved to Southern California to take an engineering job in 1922, settling first in Long Beach.
 Then, in 1924, he and his wife Virginia, purchased a home in South Pasadena just north of Alhambra Park and the Los Angeles suburb of Alhambra.

-Art Studies in California
+Art studies in California

 Once he settled in South Pasadena and began working as an engineer for the city of Los Angeles, Matson began to study art in earnest.
 During the 1920s, Alhambra, California there was a small arts community on Champion Place, known as "Artist's Alley," where Jack Wilkinson Smith (1873–1949), Frank Tenney Johnson (1874–1939) and Clyde Forsyth (1885–1962) had their homes and studios and where Norman Rockwell (1894–1978) spent many of his summers.

 Matson studied privately and painted with Jack Wilkinson Smith and made trips to the desert to paint with the Alhambra painters.
 He also studied at the Businessman's Art Institute near downtown with W.T.
 McDermitt (1884–1961) and privately with Trude Hanscom (1890–1975).